fpfuetsch/Spritpreise/README.md

 ## Docker-Compose

+1. Copy `mongo-init.js_template` to `mongo-inits.js` and set MongoDB password in it
-First set the environment variables in the compose file.
+1. Copy `env_template` and 'env-db_template` accordingly and set the correct variables in them

-`$ docker-compose up`
+1. Run `docker-compose up`